-As its name suggests, the aim of the No Species Loss Strategy is to lose no more species in South Australia, whether they be on land, in rivers, creeks, lakes and estuaries or in the sea.
-No Species Loss defines what is required over ten years to protect the state's ecosystems - the native plants and animals, and the environments in which they live.
-The Strategy also recognises that some of the damage we have done to our ecosystems may take hundreds of years to repair.
+The aim of No Species Loss – a Nature Conservation Strategy for South Australia 2007 to 2017 was to lose no more species from South Australia.
+When released in 2007 No Species Loss defined what we thought was required over the next ten years to protect the state's ecosystems - the native plants and animals, and the environments in which they live.
+That Strategy recognises that some of the damage we have done to our ecosystems may take hundreds of years to repair.